Portrait Mode On iPhone – How To Make Perfect Portrait Photos

 Check out the photo below: On the left-hand side the second person is blurry and the depth effect doesn’t look good.
 On the right-hand side, however, both persons are in focus and the whole background is blurry, which causes a perfect portrait.

 If you have to walk away more than 2.5m or 8ft to get everyone on the photo, the depth effect won’t work anymore.
 In this case it’s smarter to change into the HDR Mode, which also makes great, high contrast pictures.
-This mode can be activated inside the camera and makes many photos with different exposures, which are put together to one photo automatically.
+This mode can be activated inside the camera and puts together multiple photos with different exposures to one just one stunning photo.

-If you don’t have an iPhone 7 Plus, you could use the free app TADAA, which helps editing photos.
+If you don’t have one of the iPhones that feature a dual camera system, you can use the free app TADAA, which helps editing photos.
 You just have to open the photo in the app and choose the effect you like, as well as the intensity of the effect.
 Easy, right?